root-project/jsroot/docs/HttpServer.md

 ```

 While POST data in request used to transfer list of multiple requests, it is not possible to submit
-such kind of requests, which themselvs require data from POST block.
+such kind of requests, which themselves require data from POST block.

 To use `multi.json` request from the JavaScript, one should create special 'POST' HTTP request and properly parse it.
 JSROOT provides special method to do this: